sizeofvoid/libopeninput/doc/user/building.rst

-If dependencies are missing, a message ``No package 'foo' found`` will be shown during the configure stage.
+If dependencies are missing, meson shows a message ``No package 'foo' found``.
 See
 `this blog post here <https://who-t.blogspot.com.au/2014/05/configure-fails-with-no-package-foo.html>`_ for instructions on how to fix it.